By Brian Tu, Chief Revenue Officer of DCL Logistics While some companies ramp down over the holidays, at DCL, it’s…

 Increased Customer Satisfaction

 The way your business handles returns could directly affect how customers feel about your brand.
+A defective product can lead to a poor experience.
 Dealing with errors is just as important as making sales.
 If a customer had a bad experience with your product, you have to make it right.
 By offering options to your customers who wish to return items that make it easier for them, it can go a long way to boost customer satisfaction.
 These can include providing a full refund no matter the reason for the return, not requiring the original receipt if being returned to a brick and mortar store, not requiring the original packaging, among others.

 If you have a streamlined process in place for customers to return products and then receive replacement products quickly, you’ll have huge customer satisfaction.
 It can also help to speed up the process that products are repaired, refurbished, or reused which will cut down on the need to purchase new products.